 Average Full Coverage Rates

-The graph below shows the change in average Florida full coverage rates from 2012 to 2019.
-You can see that this state’s average prices are significantly higher than the US average.
-Car insurance premiums here also rose from $1,127 in 2012 to $1,414 in 2019.
+The graph below shows the change in average Florida full coverage prices from 2012 to 2019.
+You can see that Floridians pay more for auto insurance than most Americans.
+Premiums here also rose from $1,127 in 2012 to $1,414 in 2019.
 This was an increase of $287, or 25%.

-In this next graph, you can see that Florida’s average yearly liability coverage rates have been increasing from 2012 to 2019.
-Liability rates here climbed from about $820 in 2012 to around $1,000 in 2019.
-It’s also clear that each year, this state’s average liability rates are much higher than the US average.
+In this next graph, you can see that Florida’s average yearly liability insurance rates have been increasing from 2012 to 2019.
+Liability costs here climbed from about $820 in 2012 to around $1,000 in 2019.
+It’s also clear that each year, prices were higher than the US mean.
 This may be because of the large number of crashes each year.
-Per the Florida DMV, there were 401,867 crashes in 2019.
+Per the Department of Highway Safety and Motor Vehicles, there were 401,867 crashes in 2019.

-Below, you can see a graph displaying how Florida’s average collision car insurance rates stack up against the US average.
-Fortunately, average rates here are cheaper than the rest of the country.
-Despite this, collision coverage rates have been steadily increasing in price since 2012.
+Below is a graph displaying how Florida’s average collision insurance rates.
+Fortunately, this coverage costs less here than most of the US.
+Despite this, collision prices have been steadily increasing in price since 2012.
 They went from about $240 per year in 2012 to around $310 per year in 2019.

-The graph below shows Florida’s average comprehensive coverage rates versus the national average.
-Again, rates here are lower than the national average.
+The graph below shows Florida’s average comprehensive insurance rates.
+Again, prices for this coverage are lower than the national mean.
 This is surprising, considering the perpetual struggle with hurricanes and floods.
-While the state’s comprehensive prices are cheaper than the national average, they’ve been steadily increasing each year.
-Comprehensive rates went from around $110 to about $150 from 2012 to 2019.
+While the state’s comprehensive costs are relatively inexpensive, they’ve been steadily increasing each year, rising from around $110 to about $150 from 2012 to 2019.

-Every state, outside of New Hampshire and Virginia, requires car insurance to drive.
+Every state, outside of New Hampshire and Virginia, requires auto coverage to drive.
 But not all states require you to have the same amount.
 State requirements tell you which coverages to buy and how much of each one, at minimum, you need to carry.

 Property Damage Liability (PDL) and Personal Injury Protection (PIP)

-PDL and PIP are requirements to drive and register a car in Florida.
+PDL and PIP are insurance requirements to drive and register a car in the state of Florida.
 PDL covers damages and injuries to the other driver if you were to cause an accident.
 Meanwhile, PIP would cover any injuries that you sustain in an accident.